rokeller/aqua/README.md

 ## Configurability
-Through a few basic configuration settings, aqua can be configured to either discard messages that are not understood or that describe unknown jobs, or to requeue them (at the end of the queue).
+Through a few basic configuration settings, aqua can be configured to either discard messages that are not understood or that describe unknown jobs, or to requeue them, if desired only up to a certain threshold of times.
 The former can be useful for queues which are used solely by aqua-based consumers, while the latter may be useful if the same queue is used by a multitude of different consumers which know how to handle subsets of the messages stored in that queue.
+Requeueing can be done with a visibility timeout to enable basic retry scenarios with wait times.

 In addition, aqua can be configured to reuse existing CloudStorageAccount objects when connecting to Azure, or to create new ones based on connection strings or account names and keys.
-Of course it also allows to connect to the local Azure Stroage Emulator for local testing and debugging.
+Of course it also allows to connect to the local Azure Storage Emulator for local testing and debugging.

-When using the aqua `Consumer` to consume (and handle) jobs from the queue, you can also specify the behavior to apply when the queue is currently empty through strategies.
-In addition to implementing your own custom strategies, the following strategies are available out of the box:
+When using the aqua `Consumer` to consume (and handle) jobs from the queue, you can also specify, through retry strategies, the behavior to apply when the queue is currently empty.
+The following retry strategies come with the aqua library:
 - No retry -- i.e. try once and then stop.
 - Simple Retry -- i.e. try N times with a static wait time between tries.
 - Linear Back-Off -- i.e. try N times with linear increasing wait times based on a configurable base wait time.